echilundo/courage-to-question/posts/denouement-2019-books.md

 <p align=“center”>—</p>

-\\*The Dark Knight III: The Master Race\\*
+\*The Dark Knight III: The Master Race\*

 Ah, Frank Miller.

 Known for Batman: Year One, The Dark Knight Returns, Sin City, and 300.
 All have had their impact on pop culture in different ways.
 It was clearly a period of super-competence.
 Because THIS IS TRASH.
 It is one of the worst things I have ever the displeasure of reading.

 <p align=“center”>—</p>

+**Best of the Rest**

+* *Doomsday Clock by Geoff Johns* - A standalone story that examines the dichotomy of Dr. Manhattan and Superman.
+An interesting tale that is worth a read.

+* *Hold Me Tight: Seven Conversations for a Lifetime of Love by Sue Johnson* - Forced me to reanalyze my last relationship and how I was a poor communicator, even though I thought I was a good one…

+* *Soonish: Ten Emerging Technologies That’ll Improve and/or Ruin Everything by Kelly & Zach Weinersmith* - A brief and sometimes comical read on technologies that could have the potential to be game-changing.

+* *That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea by Marc Randolp*h - Of course, these stories almost always use the best / worst parts of the story.
+But there are some useful lessons here for both professional and personal use.